acoyfellow/acoyfellow/README.md

 designer and developer running [SendGrowth](https://sendgrowth.com). i build products from concept to production—design, code, and ship.

-i'm obsessed with finding new ways to leverage AI and modern tools to solve old problems. i build a lot of small, focused products that do one thing really well.
+i'm obsessed with finding new ways to leverage modern tools to solve problems. i build a lot of small, focused products that aim to do one thing really well.

 ## what i'm into

+iterating with customers directly.

 AI-powered automation. building tools that take tedious workflows and make them instant.